sveltia/sveltia-cms/README.md

 - Markdown, String and Text
   - A required field containing only spaces or line breaks will result in a validation error, as if no characters were entered.
 - Relation and Select
-  - When there are 5 or fewer options, the UI switches from a dropdown list to checkboxes or radio buttons for faster data entry[^61].
+  - When there are 5 or fewer options, the UI switches from a dropdown list to radio buttons (single-select) or checkboxes (multi-select) for faster data entry[^61].

 #### New widgets